 Gardening Tips

 Focus on weeds.
 Every weed pulled now is a hundred (a million?) you don’t have to deal with later.
 Don’t let them go to seed.
-Make a pass through each bed each week, since weeds are not just unsightly but steal moisture, nutrients and light from desired plants.
+Make a pass through each bed each week, since weeds are not just unsightly but steal moisture and nutrients from desired plants.

 Too many to handle in a particular area?
 Smother them with cardboard (old boxes), then lay a thick topping of mulch on top or use black plastic and some rocks for a temporary fix to kill them.
 The sun will should cook anything below the plastic in August.